Laura Harris

-Laura Elizabeth Harris (born November 20, 1976) is a Canadian former actress who appeared in a variety of roles in movies and on television.
+Laura Elizabeth Harris (born November 20, 1976) is a Canadian actress who appeared in a variety of roles in movies and on television.
 She may be best known for playing Marybeth Louise Hutchinson in The Faculty, Daisy Adair in the Showtime series Dead Like Me, and Marie Warner in Season 2 of 24.
 She last appeared in a recurring role in the 2021 children's series Scaredy Cats.
 Primarily credited as Laura Harris, over her career she has also been credited as Elizabeth Harris or Laura E. Harris.

 Early life

 Harris's parents were schoolteachers.
 Born and raised in Metro Vancouver, British Columbia, she began acting in CBC Radio dramas and animated series when she was five years old.
 As a child Harris was educated at the private Crofton House School in Vancouver; after moving to Los Angeles she took college correspondence courses in psychology.
 After several years of work in television, she broke into feature films as a teenager.